Weltraumschaf/JUberblog/src/site/markdown/architecture.md

 and so on.

 Ok, version is done by a VCS.
 What about automatic publishing of new posts?
-Easy going: Just use a system lice cron or atd and at a periodic execution which runs the publisher.
+Easy going: Just use a system like cron or atd and at a periodic execution which runs the publisher.

 <img alt="concept publish" src="images/concept_publish.png"/>

-### a Default Setup
+### A Default Setup

 All above sounds very easy and simple.
 But for some it might be to easy.
 So I give here an idea of a default setup: